jtkim-kaist/VAD/README.md

 # Voice Activity Detection Toolkit
 This toolkit provides the voice activity detection (VAD) code and our recorded dataset.
 ## Update
+#### 2018-06-04

+- Good news! we have uploaded speech enhancement toolkit based on deep neural network.
+This toolkit provied several useful things such as data generation scripts and monitoring scrpits.
+You can find this toolkit in [here](https://github.com/jtkim-kaist/Speech-enhancement)

 #### 2018-04-09